Almost 12,000 flights canceled as major winter storm bears down across much of the US

 “Ice is a whole different ballgame than snow,” Lanxton said.
 “Ice, you can’t do anything with.
 You can’t drive on it.
 It’s much more likely to bring down power lines and trees.”

-Crews began treating highways with brine after midnight Saturday, with 1,800 workers on 12-hour shifts, said Georgia Department of Transportation Commissioner Russell McMurry.
+Crews began treating highways with brine after midnight Saturday, with 1,800 workers on 12-hour shifts, Georgia Department of Transportation Commissioner Russell McMurry said.

 Frigid temperatures and ice